 Stefan and Susan Findel recognize that education is the key to reducing poverty and opening up opportunities for a rewarding and enriching future - and one that is more equitable for every child.
-The Findels provided the seed funding to jumpstart the Let Us Learn program, and are matching any gifts through a giving challenge with the U.S. Fund.
-With your generous donation, and matching proceeds, Let Us Learn will be fully funded through 2017, allowing the program to achieve its targets over the next three years.
+The Findels provided the seed funding to jumpstart the Let Us Learn program, and have challenged the U.S. Fund to raise the \$3.3 million towards the program by 2017.

+With your generous support Let Us Learn will continue the implementation of Let Us Learn activities through 2017, allowing the program to achieve its targets over the next three years.
+Examples of activities NextGen's investment could support include: